ellereeeee/blog-posts/2018-07-22 Behavior Delegation.md

 b2.speak();
 ```

 The main takeaway from this code comparison is that we've greatly simplified our code by just using objects linked to each other.
-There is no need to use things like look (but don't behave) like classes, with constructors and prototypes and `new` calls.
+There is no need to use things that look (but don't behave) like classes with constructors and prototypes and `new` calls.

 Let's examine mental models of the above code snippets.